We Go The Extra Distance For Our Clients

 Alcohol

-Bicycle riders are subjected to the same alcohol-related driving regulations as other drivers, but may face lesser penalties than drivers in cars, trucks, boats, etc. Bicycle accidents occur as a result of both drunk bicyclists and drunk car/truck drivers, so it’s important that all drivers are sober and aware of their surroundings on the road at all times.
+Bicycle riders are subjected to the same alcohol-related driving regulations as other drivers but may face lesser penalties than drivers in cars, trucks, boats, etc. Bicycle accidents occur as a result of both drunk bicyclists and drunk car/truck drivers, so all drivers must be sober and aware of their surroundings on the road at all times.

 Yes, if you have been involved in a bicycle accident caused by another person’s negligent actions, you may be able to sue them for financial compensation.
 Georgia is what is called an at-fault state, meaning that when an accident occurs in Georgia, the person at-fault for the accident may be held liable for any personal injuries or property damage they caused.